SRGSSR/pillarbox-apple/README.md

 # Features

-Pillarbox robust player provides all essential playback features you might expect:
+Pillarbox player provides all essential playback features you might expect:

 - Audio and video (standard / monoscopic 360°) playback.
 - Support for on-demand and live streams (with or without DVR).